 The burgeoning millennial group is living life on their own terms.
 And that means they want to invest in what they believe in.
 In fact, the US Bank 2017 Wealth and Worth report found that 76 percent of millennial’s consider their investment choices as a way to state their social, political and environmental values.

-M1 Finance recently launched their Socially Responsible Investment Portfolios.
-This M1 Finance investing offering, in partnership with Nuveen, offers investments screened according to ESG (environmental, social, and governance) factors.
+M1 Finance offers Socially Responsible Investment Portfolios in partnership with Nuveen and offers investments screened according to ESG (environmental, social, and governance) factors.